SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/create-oracle-db.md

 ### Set Open Cursors

 The maximum number of Open Cursors depends on the memory available.
-To run CRM 7, Open Cursors must be at least 1000.
+To run SuperOffice, Open Cursors must be at least 1000.

 To set the number of open cursors: `OPEN_CURSORS = 1000`